-- You will definitely need to have reflection time at playtime and may need time out of your classroom - Two reflection times in one week will result in parents being informed. - The Head teacher will want to talk to you. - You may miss out on further privileges in school.
+- You will definitely need to have a time out of your classroom or playtime. - The Head teacher will want to talk to you. - Your teacher or Headteacher might need to ring your parents and let them know. - You may miss out on further privileges in school.

 These sanctions will be applied by all paid staff with responsibility for pupils to ensure consistency.
-Each day will be a new day - a reset.
+Each day will be a new day.
 School based community service or imposition of a task such as picking up litter or weeding school grounds, or tidying a classroom will not be used as a sanction as these are responsibilities shared by everyone in the community.
 Similarly setting written tasks of writing lines as punishments will not be used as this has a negative effect on the positive view of writing across the school.